 I know the Scout Law and will abide by it always.

-ESZTI PIGNICZKY (DIRECTOR OF JUBILEE CAMP 2020)
+ESZTI PIGNICZKY (DIRECTOR OF JAMBOREE CAMP 2024)

 Since 2001, I have served on the Executive Committee of the Hungarian Scout Association in Exteris.